wp-plugins/bitcoin-exchange-rate-ticker/readme.txt

 The widget will automatically update with the current price of Bitcoin.

-If you like this plugin please donate bitcoin to 1JokP92X916fbvdT9pVdegqrt7c8hCFXJ4 so that I can improve the widget.
+It takes a lot of time and effort co create plugins!
+If you like this plugin please donate Bitcoin to:

+*1JokP92X916fbvdT9pVdegqrt7c8hCFXJ4

 == Installation ==

-1. Upload contents of btcticker to the `/wp-content/plugins/` directory.
+1. Upload contents of bitcoin-exchange-rate-ticker.zip to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the \\\\\\\\\\\\\\\'Plugins\\\\\\\\\\\\\\\' menu in WordPress
 3. Use the widgets menu on your wordpress theme to add the widget to the sidebar.